ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result.md

     E: fmt::Debug,
 ```

 We can see that the above definition returns the success type `T` under all conditions.
-But how can it return a success value `T` if it's an `Err` instance with a value type `E`?
+But how can it return a success value `T` if it's an `Err` instance with a value of type `E`?

 Unwrap's implementation demonstrates how this is achieved: